-France Germany United Kingdom Date 25 March 31 March 20 April Name Emergency Plan to support Start-ups Start-up Liquidity Programme 2020 Support Package for Innovative firms (Future Fund) Size EUR 4 billion EUR 2 billion GBP 1.25 billion Objective Strengthen bridge finance, liquidity and innovation for start-ups Support availability of venture capital Foster high growth and innovation Target group Start-ups Equity funded businesses High growth companies and R&D intensive SMEs Instrument type Bridge finance for start- ups who are between two fund-raising round State guaranteed treasure loans of two times the 2019 wage bill or 25% of annual revenue An accelerated refund by the State of corporate tax credits refundable in 2020 An accelerated payment of the PIA innovation support grants already allocated but not yet released Support from Bpifrance for innovative companies, including for direct equity investments Additional public funding to public venture capital investors (both individual funds as well as funds of funds, e.g. KfW Capital) for funding rounds for start-ups as part of co-investments made jointly with private investors Venture capital financing and equity replacement financing for small businesses and new start-ups that do not have venture capitalists as shareholders In parallel to the introduction of the Start-up Liquidity programme, Germany "Future Fund" ( Zukunftsfonds ) for start-ups which will offer A Future Fund for high- growth companies in partnership with the British Business Bank will provide UK-based companies with between GBP 125 000 and GBP 5 million from the government, with private investors at least matching the government commitment.
-These loans will automatically convert into equity on the company's next qualifying funding round, or at the end of the loan if they are not repaid.
-Targeted support for the most R&D intensive small and medium size firms through Innovate UK's grants and loan scheme.
+France Germany United Kingdom Date 25 March 31 March 20 April Name Emergency Plan to support Start- ups Start-up Liquidity Programme 2020 Support Package for Innovative firms (Future Fund) Size EUR 4 billion EUR 2 billion GBP 1.25 billion Objective Strengthen bridge finance, liquidity and innovation for start-ups Support availability of venture capital Foster high growth and innovation Target group Start-ups Equity funded businesses High growth companies and R&D intensive SMEs Instrument type Bridge finance for start-ups who are between two fund-raising round State guaranteed treasure loans of two times the 2019 wage bill or 25% of annual revenue An accelerated refund by the State of corporate tax credits refundable in 2020 An accelerated payment of the PIA innovation support grants already allocated but not yet released Support from Bpifrance for innovative companies, including for direct equity investments Additional public funding to public venture capital investors (both individual funds as well as funds of funds, e.g. KfW Capital) for funding rounds for start-ups as part of co-investments made jointly with private investors Venture capital financing and equity replacement financing for small businesses and new start-ups that do not have venture capitalists as shareholders In parallel to the introduction of the Start-up Liquidity programme, Germany "Future Fund" (Zukunftsfonds) for start-ups which will offer additional liquidity of up to EUR 10 billion and should support the way out of the crisis in the medium term A Future Fund for high-growth companies in partnership with the British Business Bank will provide UK-based companies with between GBP 125 000 and GBP 5 million from the government, with private investors at least matching the government commitment.
+These loans will automatically convert into equity on the company's next qualifying funding round, or at the end of the loan if they are not repaid Targeted support for the most R&D intensive small and medium size firms through Innovate UK's grants and loan scheme.